beevik/go6502/README.md

-After stepping over the `JSR` call at address `1007`, all of the instructions inside the subroutine at `101C` have been executed, and control has returned at address `100A` after 52 CPU cycles have elapsed.
+After stepping over the `JSR` call at address `1007`, all of the instructions inside the subroutine at `101C` have been executed, and control has returned at address `100A` after 52 additional CPU cycles have elapsed.

 ## Another shortcut: Hit Enter!